 World powers have given mixed signals on how the war might play out, with Russia trying to mediate reconciliation.
 Turkish Prime Minister Tayyip Erdogan said Friday he had offered a "guarantee" to Gaddafi if he left Libya, but received no reply.

 Gaddafi has refused to step down, describing the rebels as al Qaeda terrorists and Western intervention as an oil grab.

 As diplomacy falters, several new battle fronts have opened.

 Gaddafi's forces also shelled for the first time the UNESCO world heritage-listed city of Ghadames, 600 km (370 miles) southwest of Tripoli, on the Tunisia and Algeria borders, overnight, opening a new front in the war, rebels said.

 Rebels said the oasis town, with a population of about 7,000 people, mainly Berber, was under attack after an anti-government protest in the old Roman city Wednesday.

 "This is a retaliation for anti-regime protests," spokesman Juma Ibrahim said from the rebel-held town of Zintan.

 The old town was de-populated by Gaddafi in the 1990s and its inhabitants moved into modern buildings.
 It was not clear if the attack hit the old town, a labyrinth of narrow, underground passages and houses known as the "Pearl of the Desert."

-U.S. Defence Secretary Robert Gates said on Friday some NATO allies of failing to pull their weight:
+U.S. Defense Secretary Robert Gates said Friday some NATO allies of failing to pull their weight: